About the Parent Power Index

 The degree to which states offer or provide for a significant number of charter opportunities to families, is another important piece of parent power.
 States that have stronger laws ensure greater access to quality charter school options.
 CER’s Charter School Laws Across the States was used to determine this element’s score on the Parent Power Index.

 School choice programs are evaluated on their potential to reach all children across a state.
 Programs where significant numbers of parents throughout the state can obtain scholarships and other forms of state support to send their kids to schools of their choice score higher than those that have limitations based on geography, appropriations, categories of need or appropriations.
-This element of power was scored using data and analysis provided by the The Friedman Foundation for Educational Choice.
+CER’s School Choice Today: Voucher Laws Across the States and School Choice Today: Education Tax Credit Scholarships Ranking & Scorecard are used to determine this element of power.

 Teacher quality is an equally important facet of the Parent Power Index.
 States that ensure high quality individuals can teach without barriers to entry score higher.
 States where teacher effectiveness is judged on objective data fair better than states with very little focus on attracting retaining and rewarding teachers.
 This portion of the Parent Power Index is derived from The National Council on Teacher Quality’s detailed analysis in its annual State Teacher Policy Yearbook.

 States are judged based on the transparency and accessibility of data for the average person.
 States that provide comprehensive and user-friendly report cards, share information about school options and explain how well their schools perform can gain points in their overall PPI.
 Similarly, states where parents are able to vote in school board races during the general election cycle, as opposed to off times of the year when turnout is low, tend to afford parents more power in their decision-making.